lambdacoffee/KassonLib/README.md

 Fiji/ImageJ Instructions:
   - Download for respective OS here: https://imagej.net/software/fiji/?Downloads and follow instructions for installation
-  - Ideally place somewhere in UserProfile | user directory (either C:\Users\USERPROFILE\ on Windows or ~/user/ directory on Linux/macOS)
+  - Ideally place somewhere in UserProfile | user directory (either C:\Users\USERPROFILE\ on Windows or ~/user/ directory on Linux or /Applications/ on macOS)
   - Run the program, allow any updates & exit

 MATLAB Instructions: